-One thing is constant with Aaero and that is the artistic vision of it, i have not completed the 2 last levels yet but i think i can say with ease that there’s an picture opportunity in every level of the game, and with that i mean a picture i could print out and put on the wall.
+One thing is constant with Aaero and that is the artistic vision of it, i have not completed the 2 last levels yet but i think i can say with ease that there’s a picture opportunity in every level of the game, and with that i mean a picture i could print out and put on the wall.

-The darker styled tunnels are also incredible, there’s something about the color usage in them that just screams “hope” to me, oh and yes the silky smooth transitions and excellent use of shades completes it all with such a finesse not often found in games these days.
+The darker styled tunnels are also incredible, there’s something about the colour usage in them that just screams “hope” to me, oh and yes the silky smooth transitions and excellent use of shades completes it all with such a finesse not often found in games these days.

-How to make something dark without making it gritty and unclear for sure, there are a few other games out there with similar approach and by now i guess you know which ones that would be?
+How to make something dark without making it gritty and unclear for sure, there are a few other games out there with a similar approach and by now i guess you know which ones that would be?

-No? , well, what if i mention Rime or Journey ?
+No? , well, what if i mention Rime or Journey?

-Naturally those games play more on emotions and story telling and are in a totally different league of gaming than Aaero, but the graphical style is similar in many ways.
+Naturally, those games play more on emotions and storytelling and are in a totally different league of gaming than Aaero, but the graphical style is similar in many ways.

-Aaero reviews out there indicate that it might be a bit too short and that people have completed it in one sitting, well the first bit of the game goes quick indeed but i have been struggling in the later levels so i found it ok for now, and the replay value lies in the highscore tables and ranking scores for sure.
+Aaero reviews out there indicate that it might be a bit too short and that people have completed it in one sitting, well the first bit of the game goes quick indeed but i have been struggling in the later levels so i found it ok for now, and the replay value lies in the high score tables and ranking scores for sure.

 Do you like REZ or anything in the same style then this game is for you and one you need to grab right away before the sale is over.